PRODUCT LIFE CYCLE AND INDUSTRY LIFE CYCLE

 Once a successful prototype is developed, companies perform test marketing on the product.
 Typically, a company will conduct formal research on a product concept to see if the proposed idea has validity with the targeted audience.
 Again, customer surveys and focus groups are conducted with the intention of testing the product on a sample of the targeted demographic.
 The testing is then analyzed to measure consumer reaction to the product.
 Once all the information is available and the company decides to introduce the product, high commercialization costs are incurred.

-STAGES OF
+STAGES OF THE PRODUCT LIFE CYCLE

 INTRODUCTION.

-product, the developer enjoys a monopoly.
 Unfortunately, the product monopoly does not usually translate to immediate profits.
 The product may have been in development for a long time and considerable development costs are still in the recovery phase.
 Also, an expensive marketing effort may be needed to introduce the product to the public.
 With low sales and high expenses, the introduction stage of the life cycle is usually a money loser for the company.
 However, the hope is for the future of the product, and the company usually is more than willing to incur the losses.

 GROWTH.

-having the only minivan on the market.
 As the early adopters begin influencing the early majority, sales and profits sore.
 The competition has also been watching from the new product's inception.
 Unfortunately for the original firm, the competition has also noticed the new product's success.
 Although they cannot be the first, the competition races to offer their own products and gain a share of a growing market.
 Chrysler's minivan did not maintain its monopoly for long; soon, the other major automobile manufacturers offered models to compete with Chrysler.
 Although total sales and profits continue to grow throughout the growth stage, they are divided among many manufacturers.

 MATURITY.

-computers to notebooks.
 With so many companies now in the market, the competition for customers becomes fierce.
 Although total sales continue to grow during the first part of the maturity stage, the increased competition causes profits to peak at the end of the growth stage and beginning of the maturity stage.
 Profits then decline during the remainder of the maturity stage.
 The declining profits mean that the market is not as attractive to companies as it was in the growth stage.

 In the growth stage, even inefficient companies made money.
 However, only the best companies and their products survive in the maturity stage.
 Manufacturers begin to drop out as they see profits turn to losses.
 Though there is still competition in the computer industry, for example, companies such as Dell and Apple have emerged as the leaders in the market.
 During the later part of the maturity stage, even sales begin to dip, putting more pressure on the remaining manufacturers.